Milan Šteindler

-Milan Šteindler (born 12 April 1957) is a Czech actor, screenwriter, and film director.
+Milan Šteindler (born 12 April 1957) is a Czech actor, screenwriter and film director.
 He is a graduate of the Academy of Performing Arts in Prague.
 He won the Czech Lion Award for Best Director for his 1994 film, Thanks for Every New Morning.
 He obtained the Silver St. George Award for Directing at the 19th Moscow International Film Festival for the same film.

 Together with David Vávra, he founded Sklep Theatre in Prague in 1971.

 Along with Petr Čtvrtníček and Vávra, Šteindler wrote and directed the satirical television series Czech Soda.
-As an actor, he has appeared in over sixty films.